Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/XML.md

-- **Extensible Markup Language** is a serialization fromat language.
+- **Extensible Markup Language** is a serialization format language, it's HTML-like where tagnames .
 Let’s break it down: